-Loosely-Coupled Analysis Engine An Aggregate Analysis Engine where no two of its component Analysis Engines run in the same address space but where each is remote with respect to the others that make up the aggregate.
-Loosely coupled engines are ideal for using remote Analysis Engine services that are not locally available, or for quickly assembling and testing functionality in cross-language, cross-platform distributed environments.
+Loosely-Coupled Analysis Engine

+An Aggregate Analysis Engine where no two of its subcomponents run in the same address space but where each is remote with respect to the others that make up the aggregate.
+Loosely coupled engines are ideal for using remote services that are not locally available, or for quickly assembling and testing functionality in cross-language, cross-platform distributed environments.
 They also better enable distributed scaleable implementations where quick recoverability may have a greater impact on overall throughput than analysis speed.